iamthinair/MCBETexExplorer/README.md

 1. Allows for viewing Minecraft textures (animated and static)

-2. Allows exporting to GIF for animated textures
+2. Allows for exporting to GIF for animated textures